Daniel-Mietchen/datascience/library-of-the-future.md

 # Alternative structure
 ## Ten perspectives on the library of the future
 * inspired by the blind men and the elephant
+* accessibility
+  * blind and non-blind don't use different books any more, just different tools to read
+* bot-friendly
+  * machines are an integral part of knowledge creation, curation and consumption
 * confluence of GLAMs
 * knowledge center
   * learning center